About Felix Torres, MD, MBA, FACHE, DFAPA, CCHP-MH

 Dr. Torres received a Bachelor of Arts degree in Psychology, with a concentration in Behavioral Neurosciences, from Yale University.
 He graduated magna cum laude from Universidad Central del Caribe School of Medicine in Puerto Rico.
 Dr. Torres completed his general psychiatry residency and forensic psychiatry fellowship at Saint Vincent's Catholic Medical Centers in New York City.
 He has been certified as a provider of Electroconvulsive Therapy by Northwell Health's Zucker-Hillside Hospital.
 Dr. Torres also holds a Master of Business Administration degree from Johns Hopkins University Carey Business School with a double concentration in Healthcare Management and Leading Organizations.
-He has been inducted to the Beta Gamma Sigma International Business Honor Society.
+He has been inducted to the Beta Gamma Sigma International Business Honor Society and is a Fellow of the American College of Healthcare Executives.

 Dr. Torres is a member of the American Psychiatric Association (APA), the American Academy of Psychiatry and the Law, the American Association for Community Psychiatry, the American Medical Association, the American Society of Hispanic Psychiatry, the Association of LGBTQ+ Psychiatrists (AGLP), the Climate Psychiatry Alliance, the Florida Medical Association, the NGO Committee on Mental Health at the United Nations, the Southern Psychiatric Association, the Texas Academy of Psychiatry, and the Texas Society of Psychiatric Physicians.